contractautomataproject/ContractAutomataLib/README.md

 forbidden actions is available.
 **Orchestration of a Service Product Line** Through FMCAT it is also possible to compute the orchestration of a whole service product line.
-By exploiting theoretical results from @techrepFMCA, the orchestration can be computed without iterating through each product.
+By exploiting theoretical results from FMCA (see references(, the orchestration can be computed without iterating through each product.
 In particular, the orchestration of the service product line is the union of the orchestrations of all canonical products.
 The FMCA in